citrusworx/juice/docs/juice/The Config File.md

 ## Importing External Files Following Categories

-The imported CSS files in BerilliumCSS are organized into three distinct categories, each serving a specific purpose.
+The imported CSS files in Juice are organized into three distinct categories, each serving a specific purpose.
 These categories are reflected in the order of imports as follows:

 ### 1. Root Files